ariatemplates/usermanual/src/latest/templates/concepts/writing_templates.md

 * **iteratedSet**: reference to the iterated set (the one declared in content, either an array, a view or a map)
 * **item**: reference to the current item in the iterated set
 * **index**: when iterating over arrays and maps, it is the index of the element inside the array or the map (`item = iteratedSet[index]`); when iterating over views, it is the index inside the items property of the view (`item = iteratedSet.items[index].value`)
 * **ct**: counter starting from 1 for the first section and incremented at each section.
-This is a reliable variable to know the visual position of the section (may be used to determine the color for pyjama tables).
+This is a reliable variable to know the visual position of the section (may be used to determine the color for [zebra striped tables](http://en.wikipedia.org/wiki/Zebra_striping)).
 * **info**: when iterating over views, contains information about the item (json object of type [aria.templates.ViewCfgBeans.Item](http://ariatemplates.com/api/#aria.templates.ViewCfgBeans:Item), `info = iteratedSet.items[index]`)

 Check [this article](refresh#repeater) for more information about repeaters.